mrismanaziz/Reforestation/README.md

-## Two parrots are sitting on a perch.
-One turns to the other and asks, "do you smell fish?"
+## My wife is on a tropical fruit diet, the house is full of stuff.
+It is enough to make a mango crazy.